Look up and live

 • Raising farm equipment such as irrigation pipes overhead

-What to do if you or someone else hits a powerline
+What to do if you hit a powerline

 If you’re in a vehicle that hits or arcs a powerline, stay in the vehicle and call for help.